louis-frayser/Ann-and-Percy/README.md

 After a little exposure numPy and R, I'm beginning to understand the usage of special packages for this type of research.
 Well, next it's one to Common Lisp, R and  maybe Julia.
 I want to learn about using these web-based science "notebooks."

+Wed 18 Mar 2020 11:32:34 PM PDT
+I coded the perceptron (percy) in Octave.
+Octave was such a joy (no pun).
+Everything was built-in and the syntax was natural.
+No need to add print statements, just leave off the simicolons and expressins automatically print.

 # References #